 Module of electronic execution of sales QUIK EES

-The Module of electronic execution of sales QUIK EES automatically processes clients’ orders to buy/sell financial assets in accordance with quotes set by a broker.
-The module may be used to set up an OTC mode at the broker’s QUIK server.
-This mode would use the information received from the exchange and transformed according to pre-set algorithms.
+The Module of electronic execution of sales QUIK EES automatically processes clients’ orders to buy/sell financial assets in accordance with quotes set by the broker.
+The module allows setting up the OTC mode at the broker’s QUIK server.
+This mode uses the information received from the exchange and transformed according to pre-set algorithms.

-The module automates operations of a dealer desk of a bank or investment/management company.
+The module automates operations of the dealer desk of a bank or investment company.

-- The module automatically calculates quotes on the basis of market data in accordance with algorithms set by the broker and forwards them to the QUIK client’s workplace.
+- The module automatically calculates quotes on the basis of market data for the algorithms set by the broker and forwards them to the client’s QUIK workstation.

 - The module registers an order in this class with parameters specified by the client.

-- Depending on the terms set by the broker the order is either executed within the module or is forwarded to an exchange at a transformed price.
+- Depending on terms set by the broker, the order is either executed within the module or forwarded to an exchange at a transformed price.

-- After the order is crossed at the exchange the module registers the transaction in its own asset class with backward price transformation.
+- After on-exchange order execution, the module registers the transaction in its own asset class with backward price transformation.

 - Information about executed transactions is forwarded to the client.

 The module supports the following price and size transformation algorithms